hreilly/gvwire-templates/README.md

 1. All of the linked template images live in the /th.images bucket under /gvwire.
 Images unique to each newsletter are stored in /ftf and further broken down by week.

-1. Daily newsletters and their component parts (including the original .doc and the .html) live in Marketing/41 GV Wire/First Things First 2018.
+1. Daily newsletters and their component parts (including the original .doc and the .html) live in (W:) GV Wire/11 - Email.
 The files are further broken down by month and date.

 1. Once the template has been updated, run it through [Litmus](https://putsmail.com/inliner).
 This is probably the most important step because it pulls all of the CSS into inline styles.